Idea

 Just like a generalist, they work closely with subject matter experts to understand the material and target audience deeply.
 With this understanding, they design training materials that effectively communicate the core concepts and have the potential to engage people in relevant learning content.

-Instructional design specialists are also responsible for identifying gaps in existing training materials and suggesting changes that can improve the overall effectiveness of the program.
-Then there’s the part of the job that requires providing support and guidance to the organization in areas such as assessment, measurement, and evaluation.
+Instructional design specialists are also responsible for identifying gaps in existing training materials and suggesting changes that can improve its effectiveness.

 What Does a Generalist Do?